People You May Konw

 • May I assume that the social graph of most users are not dynamic, meaning that their connections don’t change significantly over a short period.

-Frame the Problem as an ML task
+Frame as an ML Business Objective

-• Define the ML Objective
+ML Objective

-• Maximize the number of formed connections between users
+• Maximize the number of formed connections between users (link prediction or ranking problem), The ultimate metric is how many recommended connections actually convert into real connections

 • Define the input and the output